lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-11-02-Why-not-dependent.md

 Isabelle/HOL also implements Church's simple type theory, with one extension: [axiomatic type classes]({% post_url 2022-03-02-Type_classes %}).
-Isabella users also derive much power from the [locale concept](https://doi.org/10.1007/s10817-019-09537-9), a kind of module sysstem that lies outside any particular logic.
+Isabella users also derive much power from the [locale concept](https://doi.org/10.1007/s10817-019-09537-9), a kind of module system that lies outside any particular logic.

 During all this time, both Martin-Löf type theory and the calculus of constructions went through several stages of evolution.
 It's remarkable how the Lean community,